Ralo93/streamlit_practical/README.md

 ## Agenda during class
 - Short introduction of Streamlit
 - First examples (streamlit hello)
+- Demo the App we want to build together until end of day
 - Step by step follow the tasks in 2410_streamlit_pracitcal.ipynb

 ## Features